marvel-nccr/quantum-mobile/.github/ISSUE_TEMPLATE/mini-asesma.md

 ---
-name: MARVEL ICTP School
+name: mini-ASESMA school
-about: Any issue/request related to the MARVEL ICTP School
+about: Any issue/request related to the mini-ASESMA school
-title: 'QE School: '
+title: 'ASESMA: '
-labels: qe-school
+labels: asesma
 assignees: mbercx

 ---